Skip to content

 2. Force-close and relaunch the Max app.
 Don’t just press the home button.
 Fully close the app from your device’s recent apps menu, then reopen it.

 3. Update the Max app.
-An outdated version is one of the top crash causes.
-Check for pending updates in your device’s app store or channel store.
+Outdated versions crash frequently.
+Check your device’s app store for pending updates.

 4. Restart your streaming device.
 Power off your Roku or Fire TV Stick completely, unplug it for 10 seconds, then plug it back in.
 This clears temporary glitches that a normal restart won’t catch.
 For persistent Fire TV Stick crashes specifically, check my Max on Fire Stick troubleshooting guide.